SAFCSP-Team/set-project/README.md

 ### Objective

-In this project, our objective is to understand how to use a Set data structure using the HashSet HashSet Implementation.
+In this project, our objective is to understand how to use a Set data structure using the HashSet Implementation.

 ### Problem